usaid-cs/yesterday-i-learned/random.md

 - When you double click to select English in Chrome, it ought to select a word.
 But for Japanese, the best Chrome can do is [looking all the boundaries up in a huge list of characters](https://stackoverflow.com/questions/61672829/how-does-chrome-decide-what-to-highlight-when-you-double-click-japanese-text/61673028#61673028), which is an [ICU (International Components for Unicode) standard](https://news.ycombinator.com/item?id=23118278).
 - MMA stands for mixed martial arts.
 - Roofs *need* to be ventilated.
 Otherwise the attic will rot.
-- When sending resumes through Gmail, [Google will analyse it and potentially spam filter it](https://medium.com/swlh/why-you-should-never-send-your-cv-via-gmail-b4fddd35fb3e).
-Better send with a simple password, or, better, not use Gmail.
 - Emoji is 絵文字 (Japanese) rather than just Emo字.
 - Yahoo is (as of 2020) completely operated by Verizon, while the original Yahoo still exists as "Altaba", but [only manages Yahoo's existing investments before it was sold](https://www.fool.com/investing/2017/06/19/what-investors-need-to-know-about-altaba-aka-whats.aspx).
 - If you want a formula to reference a cell no matter how much you shift cells around it (e.g. your A1 becomes B2 after you copy/paste), use `INDIRECT("A1")` to make sure it references A1 no matter where A1 is moved to.